open-control-systems/bonsai-firmware/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details
+This project is licensed under the MPL 2.0 License - see the LICENSE file for details.

 ## Contact